AdarshAravind/Big-Data-Analytics-SOEN-691-UU-Winter-2020/README.md

 It is also worth noting that, walking_upstairs and walking_downstairs class instances in the training data are relatively less compared to other class labels, this little data imbalance may also have contributed to misclassification.

 #### 4.2 DRAWBACKS:
-Given KNN and Random Forest model accuracies in this project, these models cannot be directly integrated into any hardware system to have real-time and perfect results.
+Given the KNN and Random Forest model accuracies in this project, these models cannot be directly integrated into any hardware system to have real-time and perfect results.

 #### 4.2 FUTURE WORK:
 -	A larger set of data, especially with a wider range of participants, could help the algorithm learn more of these variations and lead to significant model improvements.
 And, in the future, we would like to integrate trained models into hardware systems and get the live results and see the model in action which helps monitor health.